Semiahmoo Secondary School

 Semiahmoo Secondary School (/ˌsɛmiˈæmuː/ SEM-ee-AM-moo) is a public high school in South Surrey, British Columbia, and is part of School District 36 Surrey.
-Founded in 1940 as the first senior secondary school in South Surrey, Semiahmoo spans grades eight through twelve.
-The school currently has a student population of around 1700 and a faculty of 96, and is headed by Bal Ranu.
+It was founded in 1940 as the first senior secondary school in South Surrey.
+The school serves grades eight through twelve.

 Semiahmoo is one of four public high schools on the peninsula, along with Earl Marriott Secondary School, Elgin Park Secondary School and Grandview Heights Secondary School.